-Sangeet is the author of Platform Revolution and Platform Scale and a C-level advisor to 35+ Fortune 500 firms.
+Revolution and Platform Scale and a C-level advisor to 35+ Fortune 500 firms.
 A WEF Young Global Leader, he serves on multiple boards and ministerial committees.
 His work has been selected thrice by HBR among their Top 10 Must Reads compilations.

-Platformthinkinglabs.com \rightarrow
+Platformthinkinglabs.com →

+Post-pandemic platforms

-theaters.
-As movie theaters remain Post-pandemic platforms shutdown for an extended period, movie studios have started launching Even as most companies struggle to movies via direct to streaming cope with the realities of a postchannels, bringing into question a pandemic world, the BigTech firms long-held industry norm of the launch Amazon, Google, Microsoft, Apple, "window" during which theaters had Facebook - have performed exclusive access to movie releases. exceptionally well.
-Relatively smaller This fundamentally shifts bargaining firms like Netflix and Shopify have power away from theaters to online also generated significant platforms.
-The combination of shareholder value.
-Most of these firms demand migration and a shift in are platform firms, which aggregate bargaining power will likely create a demand and supply across their value permanent shift in power towards network.
-And therein lies their ability Amazon and Netflix. to succeed in a crisis.
-As we emerge Consider another example.
-Shutdown into a post-pandemic world, we are restaurants are struggling to stay already beginning to see the first afloat while delivery services are signs of massive value migration. growing rapidly.
-One might argue
+Even as most companies struggle to cope with the realities of a postpandemic world, the BigTech firms -Amazon, Google, Microsoft, Apple, Facebook - have performed exceptionally well.
+Relatively smaller firms like Netflix and Shopify have also generated significant shareholder value.
+Most of these firms are platform firms, which aggregate demand and supply across their value network.
+And therein lies their ability to succeed in a crisis.
+As we emerge into a post-pandemic world, we are already beginning to see the first signs of massive value migration.